mke2fs(8)

 DESCRIPTION

-mke2fs is used to create an ext2/ext3 filesystem (usually in a disk
+mke2fs is used to create an ext2, ext3, or ext4 filesystem, usually in

 OPTIONS